shashank19gaurav/ICT-Moodle/README.md

 JMI_Moodle-DBMS
 ===============

-Student portal for ICT Department for Manipal Institute of Technology
+Student portal for ICT Department of Manipal Institute of Technology